Thai Long Bean Salad Recipe (Som Tum Tua)

 A mortar with Thai long bean salad with tomatoes and lime.

-Serving tip: Serve green bean salad with grilled meat like these chicken wings or moo yang.
-Add a side of jasmine rice or sticky rice, and fresh vegetables like Thai eggplants, crisp lettuce, and cucumber.
+Serving tip: Serve green bean salad with gai yang (grilled chicken) or moo yang (grilled pork).
+Add a side of sticky or jasmine rice, and fresh vegetables like Thai eggplants, crisp lettuce, and cucumber.

 Bean salad lasts up to 3 days in the fridge when stored in an airtight container.
 For best texture, store the dressing separately and mix just before serving.